Mam talent!: Series 17 (2026)

+as a judegs.
+Jan Piroeski retutned as hosts.
+On August 22, 2026, TVN casting announced that Paulina Krupińska-Karpiel would be the new host.
+On December 7, 2026, it was announced that for the first time in the history of the program, a fouth judge would sit at the December 17, 2026, table and Agustin Egurrola, known from previous editons, would retuern to this role.

 Special season

 Talent kontra Factor (Talent vs Factor) (27 September 2014 )

 This episode was live from Lublin.
 There were two teams – contestants from Mam talent! and from X Factor.
 Mam Talent! team leader was Agnieszka Chylińska (MT judge) and X Factor team Tatiana Okupnik (X Factor Judge).
 Agnieszka Szulim was the presenter of the show.